The Origins Of A Strong Identity And How To Recreate Yourself in 7 Phases

 Objective: Become a skilled leader in your niche field.

-First, you have to be somewhat competent at that particular area of your lifestyle.
+First, you have to be somewhat competent in that particular area of your lifestyle.
 There is no way around this one.
-If you love to travel but you can’t read a map and can’t stand toilets that are not bowls, then it might not be for you.
+If you love to travel but you can’t read a map and can’t stand hostels and trains, traveling might not be for you.

-Third, you should always be willing to do things alone.
+Third, you should also be willing to enjoy doing things alone.
 The best hours that you will spend doing something, will be with yourself.
 In these hours, you don’t have to listen to others and you don’t have to listen to your mind resisting the voices of others.
 You can simply shut up (on the inside) and do what you want.

 Phase 3: Create an authentic image for others to sample